FAIR Local Search Guide

 • Ask whether revisions, additional intended users, court or insurer follow-up, extra items, extra rooms, and extra research are included or billed separately.

-• Use FAIR fee guides to compare every quote against the same object list, intended use, inspection need, deadline, travel requirement, and deliverable.
+• Compare every quote against the same object list, intended use, inspection need, deadline, travel requirement, and deliverable.

 Prepare one quote packet for each candidate

 A consistent packet reduces back-and-forth and makes fee comparison more reliable.
-Send the same facts to each New Orleans or Louisiana candidate before choosing the route.
+Send the same facts to each candidate before choosing the route.

 • Include location, access constraints, number of rooms or items, object categories, deadline, intended use, and whether on-site inspection is required.